 Couch’s lawyers, following the “affluenza” line of reasoning, argued that, “because of his privileged upbringing, he was not able to fully understand the consequences of his actions.”
 Bravo!
-And one thing’s for sure: if our judges keep coddling people like Couch, we can ensure that it will be increasingly more difficult for legal offenders to understand law and order and legal consequences.
+And one thing’s for sure: if our judges keep coddling people like Couch, we can be sure it’s only going to get more difficult for legal offenders to understand law and order and legal consequences.

 I expect to read about lawyers dispensing all kinds of doublespeak in defense of their clients.
 It doesn’t even usually anger me anymore when I hear the famous catch-all justification: “Every defendant is entitled to the best defense money can buy.”
 Well, actually, no. They are entitled to a legal defense, not a smoke-and-mirror show.
 Nevertheless, theatrics abound, and judges have adjusted their bearing accordingly.